c0d3m4st4/PiXploitHost/README.md

 Moving exploit host files to document root directory
 ----------------------------------------------------

-Run these commands in PiXploitHost directory.
+Run these commands in PiXploitHost directory to delete unnecessary files and move the needed ones to Apache2 document root

 	sudo chmod +x moveFiles.sh
     ./moveFiles.sh